Lehoooo/skyblock_checker/README.md

 # skyblock_checker
-A script to mass check a list of usernames for Hypixel Skyblock items/coins
+A script to mass check a list of usernames for Hypixel Skyblock coins

 # Modules Needed
 ```requests, re```